Fault-tolerant quantum simulation of generalized Hubbard models: Quantum phase estimation

 In our QPE resource estimates, we disregard the cost of state preparation, although this is an important and non-trivial problem \cite{Lee2023EvaluatingChemistry}.
 Efforts have been made to efficiently prepare correlated fermionic states of Hubbard models on quantum computers \cite{Dallaire-Demers2019Low-depthComputer, Motta2023BridgingStructure}.
 The state preparation problem, and its cost for Hubbard models, is further discussed in Yoshioka \emph{et al}.~\cite{Yoshioka2024HuntingProblems}.
 We will continue by assuming that an initial state can be prepared with a sufficient overlap with the target state.

-In Table~\ref{Table:Trotter_error_norms} of Appendix~\ref{APP:Trotter_tables} we provide Tile Trotterization error norms, qubit counts, arbitrary rotation costs and T costs per Trotter step to perform the simulations considered in this section.
-The qubitization cost is obtained from Eq.~(\ref{eq:qubitization_T_cost}), with the cost of each quantum walk operator element given by Eqs.~(\ref{eq:CS})--(\ref{eq:CR}).
+In Table~\ref{Table:Trotter_error_norms} of Appendix~\ref{APP:Trotter_tables} we provide Trotter error norms, qubit counts, arbitrary rotation costs and T costs per Trotter step to perform the simulations considered in this section.
+The qubitization resource estimates are obtained from Eq.~(\ref{eq:qubitization_T_cost}), with the cost of each quantum walk operator element given by Eqs.~(\ref{eq:CS})--(\ref{eq:CR}).

 We begin our QPE resource analysis by comparing the performance of Tile Trotterization (Appendix \ref{sec:PHUB}) with our qubitization based approach (Sec.~\ref{sec:Qubitization}) for simulating the periodic hexagonal lattice Hubbard model.
-This is done to highlight the difference in scaling and performance of the two approaches for different system sizes $N$, and for different maximum errors $\epsilon$.
-The comparison between Tile Trotterization and qubitization is shown in Fig.~\ref{fig:QUBITIZATION_VS_TROTTER_plots}, where the resource requirements of Tile Trotterization, Tile Trotterization with HWP using $\alpha=N/2-1$ ancillas, and qubitization for performing QPE on the periodic hexagonal lattice Hubbard model with parameters $L_x=L_y=L$, $U=4$ and $\tau=1$ are plotted as a function of the number of lattice sites, $N$.
+This is done to highlight the difference in scaling and performance of the two approaches for different system sizes $N$, and for different maximum errors, $\epsilon$.
+We consider two different error regimes in our QPE costing analysis: relative and additive errors.
+Relative errors are often appropriate for condensed phase applications, for example when calculating the energy per unit cell, while absolute errors are often considered in molecular quantum chemistry, or when studying defects in solids.
+For a more detailed discussion of this point, we refer to Ref.~\cite{Kivlichan2020ImprovedTrotterization}.
+The QPE resource comparisons are shown in Fig.~\ref{fig:QUBITIZATION_VS_TROTTER_plots} using either Tile Trotterization, Tile Trotterization with HWP ($\alpha=N/2-1$ ancillas), or qubitization for hexagonal lattice Hubbard models with parameters $L_x=L_y=L$, $U=4$ and $\tau=1$.